astrorama/SourceXtractorPlusPlus/doc/src/Config.rst

 Configuration
 =============

-There are two types of configuration settings: those dedicated purely to measurements, and those related to the source extraction process and to global operations of |SExtractor++|.
+There are two types of configuration settings: those dedicated purely to measurements, and those related to the source extraction process and to global operations of |SourceXtractor++|.
 Measurement settings can be rather complex and require a :ref:`Python configuration script <chap_configuration_script>` (see the :ref:`Measurement section <chap_measurements>`).
 Global configuration settings may be changed using command-line options (prefixed with a ``--``), however a configuration file is often more convenient for storing settings that do not change from run to run.